mamertofabian/life-countdown/README.md

 ## Description

-This project is a modern React-based UI component library.
-It leverages the power of React and Tailwind CSS to provide a set of reusable, customizable UI components for building responsive and interactive web applications.
+Life Countdown is a React-based web application that provides a visual representation of your life in weeks.
+It leverages the power of React and Tailwind CSS to create an interactive and responsive user interface.

 ## Features

+- Interactive life countdown visualization
+- Customizable birth date input
+- Responsive design for various screen sizes
 - React-based components
 - Tailwind CSS for utility-first styling
-- Custom UI components including:
-  - Button
-  - Card
-  - Input
-  - Label
-- Responsive design
-- Easy to integrate and customize

 ## Project Structure